 Interest Rate Risk.
-If interest rates rise, the value of fixed-income securities or other instruments held by the Fund would likely decrease.
+If interest rates rise, the value of fixed-income bonds or other instruments held by the Fund would likely decrease.
 A measure investors commonly use to determine this price sensitivity is called duration.
 Fixed-income securities with longer durations tend to be more sensitive to interest rate changes, usually making their prices more volatile than those of securities with shorter durations.
 To the extent the Fund invests a substantial portion of its assets in fixed-income securities with longer duration, rising interest rates may cause the value of the Fund's investments to decline significantly, which would adversely affect the value of the Fund.
+Risks associated with rising interest rates are heightened under current market conditions given that the U.S. Federal Reserve has raised interest rates from historically low levels and may continue to raise interest rates.
+In addition, changes in monetary policy may exacerbate the risks associated with changing interest rates.
 An increase in interest rates may lead to heightened volatility in the fixed-income markets and adversely affect certain fixed-income investments, including those held by the Fund.
 In addition, decreases in fixed income dealer market-making capacity may lead to lower trading volume, heightened volatility, wider bid-ask spreads and less transparent pricing in certain fixed-income markets.